forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Email Connector Config

 Forseti security provides an interface to add the email connector of your choice.
-A new section named `email_connector` has been introduced under `notifier` as part of the new design.
-The connector details provided in this section will be used to send out inventory summary and violations via email when found.
+The `email_connector` information will be used when sending out all email notifications.

 To configure `email_connector`, follow the steps below: